 Router Utilities

-files, you might need to use some utilities to standardize your responses, handle errors, and manage pagination.
+When you develop custom APIs in router.[js|ts] files, you might need to use some utilities to standardize your responses, handle errors, and manage pagination.
 The following utilities are available to help you with these tasks.

 Reply